By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Sumburgh airport accident claims.

 If you have landed on this page as you are searching for legal assistance or guidance and support through a personal injury claim, then it may be that you were the victim of an accident in Sumburgh airport caused by third-party negligence in recent years.
 Whether you were involved in an incident at Sumburgh airport departures or you experienced an airport escalator accident while using them to travel around the airport, as long as it can be proven that another party was at fault for your accident, you could be entitled to compensation for any suffering and any financial losses experienced.

 An airport accident could not only be an inconvenience to your travel plans but could also be a traumatic experience for some.
 The injury or illness you suffer as a result could also have long-lasting effects on your health too, depending on the severity of the accident.

 At Accident Claims UK, our panel of solicitors specialise in helping victims of third-party negligence receive compensation for their damages.
-With up to thirty years’ experience, our panel of personal injury solicitors could help you secure a settlement amount for a range of different accident types, many of which will be described in further detail throughout this guide.
+With up to thirty years’ experience, our panel of personal injury solicitors, authorised and regulated by the Solicitors Regulation Authority could help you secure a settlement amount for a range of different accident types, leading to Sumburgh airport accident claims many of which will be described in further detail throughout this guide.
 If you require more information at any point, call our expert advisors on 0800 073 8801.

 Select A Section

 - A Guide To Making A Claim For An Accident At Sumburgh Airport